What to do when photos and images fail to open after recovery?

 2. Delete the file format .jpg and replace it with (any) format of your choice (say, .png).

 4. The file format of the image has been changed.
-This will probably help in accessing the image in the required application.
+It will probably help in accessing the image in the required application.

 How to recover photos and images that are inaccessible?